EwanColquhoun/loadsheet-planner/README.md

 * As a user I want to select which aircraft I am loading.
 * As a user I want to input the fuel load.
 * As a user I want to input the requested Passenger numbers.
+* As a user I want to input the amount of cargo.
 * As a user I want to know that my inputs are correct.

 ## Owner Stories